Gippsman2017/node-red-contrib-udpdnserver/README.md

 npm install node-red-contrib-udpdnserver
-Import the flow below into Node-Red set the ip address of the listener in the node eg 127.0.0.1 set the port is not on the default port (53) point resolv.conf to this address
+Import the flow below into Node-Red set the ip address of the listener in the node eg 127.0.0.1 set the port if not on the default port (53) point resolv.conf to this address
 Try it out
 ```